 5. Non-recurrence, reconciliation, and transitional justice: situating accountability in Northern Ireland’s oral history archive

 6. Personal archives and transitional justice in Colombia: the Fonds of Fabiola Lalinde and Mario Agudelo

 Julia Viebach is Departmental Lecturer in the African Studies Centre at the University of Oxford.
 Her work centres on violence, memory, trauma and transitional justice with a focus on post-genocide Rwanda.
 She is the curator of the award-winning Kwibuka Rwanda photographic exhibition and Traces of the Past installation at Oxford’s Pitt Rivers Museum.

 Dagmar Hovestädt is Head of Communication and Research of the Stasi Records Archive in Berlin.
 She was a journalist for 20 years before joining the archive in 2011.
 Her renewed academic interest focuses on the intersection of archives, dealing with the past and human rights.

-Ulrike Lühe is Senior Researcher at Swisspeace, an associated institute of the University of Basel.
+Ulrike Lühe is Senior Researcher at Swisspeace, an associated institute of the University of Basel, Switzerland.
 Her research focuses on the politics of archives, knowledge production and expertise in the field of transitional justice and covers different actors reaching from regional organisations to corporations.